alrevuelta/go-waku-light/README.md

 The main motivation is to showcase how [this](https://github.com/vacp2p/rln-contract/pull/31) modification can help light clients become lighter.
 It makes proof generation and verification easier:
 * Proof verification: Only requires the Merkle root, which is now available on-chain and can be fetched with a simple call.
 Before, one had to sync the whole Merkle tree with emitted events, and keep a local copy of it.
 * Proof generation: Generating an RLN proof requires the Merkle proof of the leaf generating it.
 With this modification, said Merkle proof can be obtained directly from the contract.

-Notes:
-* Deployed in Polygon Layer 2 zkEVM, [see](https://cardona-zkevm.polygonscan.com/address/0x520434D97e5eeD39a1F44C1f41A8024cB6138772).
-* This repo provides a simple CLI tool to showcase the functionalities.

 ## Usage